Working with your community to increase resilience to flooding and other emergencies

 More recently, the heat wave which began in June resulted in the driest start to a summer in the UK since records began in 1961, with just 47mm of rain falling from 1st June until 16th July.
 This resulted in a rapid decline in reservoir levels and drought like conditions which had various impacts, including a shortage on the availability of feed and water for farms.
 The Environment Agency worked with farmers to trade water allowances and safeguard food production and animal welfare, to help them prepare for the impacts if a drought was declared.

 Further to the dry conditions, parts of the UK have suffered from flash floods and moorland fires.
 The fire at Winter Hill, Bolton, was declared “out” by firefighters on the 8th August after 41 consecutive days of burning.
 Due to the lack of rainfall and high temperatures, the fire spread rapidly over 18km2 and was declared a major incident, and even though flames were extinguished at the surface, the peat below continued to burn.
 Some residents donated supplies such as food, water and spare clothes to the firefighters, highlighting how communities can help each other when needed.
-A huge moorland fire also occured on Saddleworth Moor.
+A severe fire also occured on Saddleworth Moor.

 It is important for communities to be aware that current or past events can also affect future conditions, so planning and preparing is fundamental to increasing resilience.
 For example, the moorland fires have disrupted the water holding ability of the peatland and the prolonged dry weather has hardened the ground, meaning these areas will be less likely to store water.
 This may increase the flood risk in these areas.